Law enforcement agency: Lawful deception and law exemption

-Lawful deception and use of law exemption by a LEA is typically subject to very strong judicial or open civil overview.
+Lawful deception and use of law exemption by an LEA is typically subject to very strong judicial or open civil overview.
 For example, the Australian Federal Police's controlled operations are subject to open civil review by its governing body, the Parliament of Australia.

 Other exemptions from laws

-Law enforcement agencies have other exemptions from laws to allow them to operate in a practical way.
-For example, many jurisdictions have laws which forbid animals from entering certain areas for health and safety reasons.
-LEAs are typically exempted from these laws to allow dogs to be used for search and rescue, drug search, explosives search, chase and arrest, etc. This type of exemption is not unique to LEAs.
-Sight assist dogs are also typically exempted from access restrictions.
+Law enforcement agencies have other exemptions from laws that allow them to operate in a practical way.
+For example, many jurisdictions have laws that forbid animals from entering certain areas for health and safety reasons.
+LEAs are typically exempted from these laws to allow dogs to be used for search and rescue, drug search, explosives search, chase and arrest, and other uses.
 Members of LEAs may be permitted to openly display firearms in places where this is typically prohibited to civilians, violate various traffic laws in the course of their duties, or detain persons against their will.

-Interpol is an international organisation and is essentially stateless, but must operate from some physical location.
+These exemptions extend to international organizations such as Interpol, an international organization that is essentially stateless but must operate from some physical location.
 Interpol is protected from certain laws of the country where it is physically located.